A motivic version of the theorem of Fontaine and Wintenberger: The main theorem

 Since $\mfF$ is monoidal and $\mfF(\Lambda(1))=\Lambda(1)$ it extends formally to a monoidal functor from the category $\RigDA^{\ct}_{\et}(K^\flat)$ to $\RigDA_{\et}(K) $ by putting $\mfF(M(-d))=\mfF(M)(-d)$.
 Let now $M$, $N$ in $\RigDM_{\et}(K^\flat)$ be twists of the motives associated to the analytification of smooth projective varieties $X$ resp. $X'$.
 They are strongly dualizable objects of $\RigDM_{\et}(K^\flat)$ since $\Lambda_{\tr}(X)$ and $\Lambda_{\tr}(X')$ are strongly dualizable in $\DM_{\et}(K^\flat)$.
 Fix an integer $d$ such that $N^\vee(d)$ lies in $\RigDM^{\eff}_{\et}(K^\flat)$.
 The objects $M$, $N$, $M^\vee$ and $N^\vee$ lie in $\RigDM^{\ct}_{\et}(K^\flat)$ and moreover $\mfF(N^\vee)=\mfF(N)^\vee$.
 From Lemma \ref{Fff} we also deduce that the functor $\mfF$ induces a bijection

 By means of the Cancellation theorem \cite[Corollary 2.5.49]{ayoub-rig} the first set is isomorphic to $\RigDM_{\et}^{\eff}(K^\flat)(M,N)$ and the second is isomorphic to $\RigDM_{\et}^{\eff}(K)(\mfF(M), \mfF(N))$.
 We then deduce that all motives $M$ associated to the analytification of smooth projective varieties lie in the left orthogonal of the cone of the map $N\ra\mfG\mfF N$ which is closed under direct sums and cones.
 Since $\Lambda$ is a $\Q$-algebra, such motives generate $\RigDM_{\et}^{\eff}(K^\flat)$ by means of \cite[Theorem 2.5.35]{ayoub-rig}.
 We conclude that $N\cong\mfG\mfF N$.
 Therefore the category $\catT$ of objects $N$ such that $N\cong\mfG\mfF N$ contains all motives associated to the analytification of smooth projective varieties.
 It is clear that $\catT$ is closed under cones.
 The functors $\mfF$ and $\LL\iota^*$ commute with direct sums as they are left adjoint functors.
 As pointed out in Remark \ref{Rjsums} also the functor $\RR j_*$ does.
 Since $\mfG$ is a composite of $\RR j_*\LL\iota^*$ with equivalences of categories, it commutes with small sums as well.
 We conclude that $\catT$ is closed under direct sums.
 Using again \cite[Theorem 2.5.35]{ayoub-rig} we deduce $\catT=\RigDM_{\et}^{\eff}(K^\flat)$ proving that $\mfF$ is fully faithful.
-We conclude the claim by applying \cite[Lemma 1.3.32]{ayoub-rig}. \end{proof}
+This is enough to prove that it is an equivalence of categories, by applying \cite[Lemma 1.3.32]{ayoub-rig}. \end{proof}

 \begin{lemma} Let $M$ be an object of $ \RigDA^{\ct}_{\et}(K^\flat)$.
 The functor $\mfF$ induces an isomorphism

 \end{lemma}

 \begin{proof} Suppose that $d$ is an integer such that $M(d)$ lies in $\RigDA^{\eff}_{\et}(K^\flat)$.
 One has $\mfF\Lambda(d)\cong\Lambda(d)$ and by Proposition \ref{G'} the unit map $\eta\colon\Lambda(d)\ra\mfG\mfF\Lambda(d)$ is an isomorphism.
 In particular from the adjunction $(\mfF,\mfG)$ we obtain a commutative square